-The Prophet Muhammad, may Allahs Choicest Blessings and Peace be upon him, advised his companions to make waqfs for public charity as well as for family and progeny.
-This was indeed one of his strategies for transforming a self centred economy to a gift economy where people gave away private wealth for the public good, for the pleasure of Allah.
+The Prophet Muhammad, may Allah’s choicest blessings and peace be upon him, advised his companions to make waqfs for public charity as well as for family and progeny.
+This was indeed one of his strategies for transforming a self-centered economy to a gift economy where people gave away private wealth for the public good, for the pleasure of Allah.

-There is no doubt that throughout the ages, awqaf played a major role in the growth and development of Islamic Civilization.
-Its religious institutions – masjids and madrasahs , libraries, universities, hospitals, social welfare houses, soup kitchens, farms, shopping and housing complexes, scholars and researchers, scientists and educationists, artisans and professionals, and more – were all funded by this remarkable prophetic and divine institution of waqf.
+There is no doubt that throughout the ages, awqaf played a major role in the growth and development of Islamic Civilisation.
+It’s religious institutions – masjids, madrasahs, libraries, universities, hospitals, social welfare houses, soup kitchens, farms, shopping and housing complexes, scholars and researchers, scientists and educationists, artisans and professionals, and more – were all funded by this remarkable prophetic and divine institution of waqf.

 Due to several factors, which will be dealt with in due course, the waqf system fell into decline – colonialist confiscations, nationalisation, and mismanagement took its toll.
-Despite its decline, those surviving the onslaught of colonisation and nationalisation, still continue playing a major role in social development.
-Thousands of waqfs such as the Al Azhar University in Cairo, the Hajee Lockhat Waqf in Durban and several others play a major role in Muslim societies.
+Despite its decline, those surviving this onslaught, still continue playing a major role in social development.
+Thousands of waqfs such as the Al Azhar University in Cairo, the Hajee Lockhat Waqf in Durban, and several others play a major role in Muslim societies.
 Their contribution to humanitarian efforts are also well documented and recognised.

-The Waqf Academy has been established with a mission of being a dedicated resource as well as a provider of waqf knowledge.
+The Waqf Academy has been established with the mission of being a dedicated resource as well as a provider of waqf knowledge.